nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    Expected: No lesson is added.
 Error indicating existing lesson clashes with lesson to be added with the details of the existing lesson in the schedule shown in the response box.

 ##### Adding a task to a lesson in ___SCHEDULE list___.
+1. Prerequisites:
+    * List all lessons using the `list` command.
+    * There is currently no tasks with the name "Mark Alkanes Practice" and "Make Forces Notes" in all the lessons in the application.
+    * There is a task with the description "Mark Practice Paper" in all the lessons in the application.
+    * There are more than 2 and less than 80 lessons in the displayed list of lessons.

+2. Test case: `addTask 2 Mark Alkanes Practice` <br>
+   Expected: A new task is added to the second lesson in the displayed list of lessons, with description "Mark Alkanes Practice".
+The details of the added task is shown in the response box.

+3. Test case: `show 1` followed by `addTask Make Forces Notes` <br>
+   Expected: A new task is added to the first lesson in the displayed list of lessons, with description "Make Forces Notes".
+The details of the added task is shown in the response box.

+4. Test case: `addTask 1 Mark Practice Paper` <br>
+   Expected: No task is added to the first lesson in the displayed list of lessons.
+Error indicating existing task with same description in the specified lesson shown in the response box.

+5. Test case: `addTask` <br>
+   Expected: No task is added to any of the lessons in the list.
+Error indicating invalid description shown in the response box.

 ### Deleting a person/lesson